 While hypertension is prevalent among adults, younger people can develop the condition too.
 This is why it is vital that you constantly check your blood pressure level.
-Constant monitoring of your blood pressure will help prevent medical emergencies and make you live a more healthy life.
+Constant monitoring of your blood pressure will help prevent medical emergencies and make you live a healthier life.

-Below are some common warning signs of blood pressure to always watch out for.
+Below are some common warning signs and symptoms of blood pressure to always watch out for.